 If you’re a bit of a foodie and like sampling the local cuisine while you are on holiday you may have considered taking a gourmet break in Italy or France, but how about heading somewhere a little farther afield?

-When it comes to food, Japan is a melting pot of different flavours and traditions and it’s capital Tokyo – which has the most Michelin starred restaurants of any city in the world – is the perfect place to head on a trip of food exploration.
-Of course, dining in top class restaurants doesn’t come cheap, though you can save some cash if you plan your trip far enough in advance.
-You can book flights to Tokyo up to a year ahead , which can help you snag cheaper fares and leave you with more cash to spend on getting a real taste of the destination.
+When it comes to food, Japan is a melting pot of different flavors and traditions and it’s capital Tokyo – which has the most Michelin starred restaurants of any city in the world – is the perfect place to head on a trip of food exploration.
+Of course, dining in top-class restaurants doesn’t come cheap, though you can save some cash if you plan your trip far enough in advance.
+You can book flights to Tokyo up to a year ahead, which can help you snag cheaper fares and leave you with more cash to spend on getting a real taste of the destination.

 Sushi is the food we most often think of when we are asked to conjure an image of Japanese cuisine and it’s definitely in plentiful supply in Tokyo – from top of the range Kaiskei sushi through to the kaiten sushi you can pick up from the conveyor belt in the cities fun cafés and bento boxes full of tiny treats to take with you (though you won’t want to eat on public transport as this is very much frowned upon).
 Sashimi is similar to sushi – slivers of fish and meat that you dip in the pickles and soy that come along with sushi.